 In our guide to the best backpacking tents for the money in 2017 and beyond, we will help you get the most bang for your budget.
 The challenge is to find a high-quality tent at a low price.
 More specifically, the challenge is choosing the best backpacking tent that fits your needs and has an overall value that exceeds the purchase price.

 These seven best backpacking tents all punch above their weight, so to speak: We recommend these tents for backpacking beginners because they all have excellent cost-to-value ratios and are easy-to-use.
+(If you’re looking for the best ultralight tent and cost isn’t a core factor, check out our 10 Best Backpacking Tents guide.)

 Before we continue, I have to recommend that you don’t buy a cheap department store “backpacking tent” and expect to have a good backpacking experience.
 Those budget backpacking tents are usually too heavy and will likely fail — maybe even on your very first backpacking trip in 2017.
 This is not an issue if you’re staying close to the parking lot.